NunoSempere/Calibration_project/README.md

 ## Worked example.

+### Downloading the program
+- calibration: for Linux users
+- calibration-windows-32-bit.exe: for Windows users with 32 bit (old) processors.
+- calibration-windows-64-bit.exe: for Windows users with 64 bit (newer) processors.
+You probably want this.

 ### Data file.

 You keep your predictions in a .txt or .md file.
 I call mine data.txt.
 The predictions are stored in the following format: